pvictordev/phlexi/README.md

 ### Stage #5 (Laravel)

 At this point, we've transferred the business idea from our core PHP project into a new Laravel project.
 Here, we've redesigned the previous layout using Tailwind CSS to create a more modern design.
 In addition, we implemented new features such as localization and sending password reset via email in order to met the final project requirments.
+We have also developed a feature that allows freelancers to join the posted projects by clients and submit results for those projects.